 3) Essential Oils Help with Allergies

 There are many essential oils that work very well to relieve allergy symptoms.
-Oils that are known to reduce allergies include: peppermint, lavender, lemon, ginger and chamomile.
+Oils that are known to reduce allergies include: peppermint, lavender, lemon and ginger.
 They work very well on their own or you can use them together in a combination.

-There are three main ways to use essential oils to relieve allergy symptoms:
+Here are the ways to use essential oils to relieve allergy symptoms:

-1) Topically: Try rubbing some essential oil on the back of your neck or on the soles of your feet.
+Topically: Try rubbing some essential oil on the back of your neck or on the soles of your feet.
 Rub lavender oil underneath your eyes, on your temples, under your nose and behind your ears.
 Make sure you always add a carrier oil to your essential oil: never use undiluted essential oil on your skin.

-2) Internally: Take a glass of water and squeeze a few drops of lemon, peppermint or lavender oil into the glass.
+Internally: Take a glass of water and squeeze a few drops of lemon, peppermint or lavender oil into the glass.
 You can also take a spoonful of honey and add your favorite essential oil to it.
 Try making a tea with chamomile, peppermint or ginger oil.
-Always make sure that if you are going to ingest essential oils, that you find some that are safe to eat.
+Always make sure that if you are going to ingest essential oils, that you find some that are food grade.

 Inhalation: You can inhale them directly from the bottle, or you can pour a few drops of lavender oil onto a tissue and smell it throughout the day to give yourself some relief.
 You can also add a few drops of essential oil to a vaporizer or a bowl of hot water: add 2-3 drops of peppermint oil in some hot water or a vaporizer and inhale the steam to clear your nasal passages.

 Use a Combination of Essential Oil